awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 Application Load Balancers do not support cookie values that are URL encoded\.

 By default, the `SessionTimeout` field is set to 7 days\.
 If you want shorter sessions, you can configure a session timeout as short as 1 second\.
-For more information, see [Authentication Logout and Session Timeout](#authentication-logout-timeout)\.
+For more information, see [Authentication logout and session timeout](#authentication-logout-timeout)\.

 Set the `OnUnauthenticatedRequest` field as appropriate for your application\.
 For example:
 + **Applications that require the user to log in using a social or corporate identity**—This is supported by the default option, `authenticate`\.
 If the user is not logged in, the load balancer redirects the request to the IdP authorization endpoint and the IdP prompts the user to log in using its user interface\.